miicTeam/MIIC/README.md

 Download or clone the project

 ## Prerequisites
+MIIC is constituted of is constituted of R and C++ source codes.
 In order to compile MIIC executables you need to have c++ compiler and pthreads installed in your machine.
-In order to run MIIC you need the R environment (see https://www.r-project.org/) for help and download.
+To run MIIC you need the R environment (see https://www.r-project.org/) for help and download.
 You also need to install some R packages: MASS, getopt, plotrix, methods, igraph, ppcor, bnlearn

 ## Compiling
-This code is constituted of R and C++ code.
 The C++ code, present in the "src" folder can be compiled typyng:
 ```
-cd ../miic/src
+cd ../MIIC-master/src
 make clean;make
 ```

 ## Running the test
 The execution of the MIIC algorithm must be done through the R environment.
 Here the code to run MIIC om the example data:
 ```
-cd ../miic/common
+cd ../MIIC-master/common
 Rscript miic.R -i ../data/alarm1000samples.txt -l ../data/alarmLayout.txt -t ../data/alarmTrueEdges.txt -s ../data/alarmStateOrder.tsv -o ../data/resultExec -n
 ```
 ## Documentation